Cultural Immersion Experiences

 Four Types of Duc in Altum Experience

-Although all Duc in Altum experiences emphasize study, prayer, fellowship, and imitation of the saints, experiences are also divided into four core categories: the life of the mind, leadership development, works of mercy, and pilgrimage.
+Although all Duc in Altum experiences emphasize study, reflection, fellowship, and imitation of the saints, experiences are also divided into four core categories: the life of the mind, leadership development, works of mercy, and pilgrimage.
 Some Duc in Altum experiences are organized by the Humanities Program, while others are hosted by campus partners such as the Chaplaincy (see for example this Providence College news article on the “Footsteps of St. Dominic” pilgrimage).
 Listed below are upcoming Duc in Altum opportunities and application information.

 Upcoming Duc in Altum Experiences